Our DIY range hood cover is complete! It turned out gorgeous and the cover itself cost less than $30!

 For the 1×2 front angled boards, I held the board out past the stacked 2x2s to mark the exact angle needed which was about 21 degrees (again check this step out in the hood range cover video).
 Since we were working with a right angle triangle, I did some geometry to then figure out the top angle cuts!

 X = 180 degrees – 21 degrees – 90 degrees

 Well my miter saw only cuts up to 55 degrees.
 And I didn’t want to hold the board at a wonky angle while cutting.
-So, then we realized we didn’t need it be perfect and we just cut as far of an angle as we could, the 55 degrees, and that was enough of an angle to nail into the wall and create a top frame.
+So, then we realized we didn’t need it be perfect and we just cut as far of an angle as we could, the 55 degrees, and that was enough of an angle cut to nail into the wall and create a top frame.